Inside: Want to go on a nature study with your grandkids? Here are 8 fun activities to bring nature to life in your backyard!

 All good reasons for spending time in the great outdoors!
 And keep in mind—nature can be enjoyed and experienced year-round—spring, summer, fall, and winter.

 “Nature Study” is the theme at grandma’s house this week.
-Filled with lots of fun activities; here are our favorites:
+Here are some of our favorite activities:

-Prior to taking our grandkids on a listening walk, we read to them The Listening Walk.
-I also made a list (including pictures) of different things to listen to while in nature.
-I attached the list to a clipboard for each child and as we went on our walk, the grandkids marked off all the different sounds they heard.
+Prior to taking your kids/grandkids on a listening walk, read to them The Listening Walk.
+Make a list (including pictures) of different things to listen to while in nature.
+Attach the list to a clipboard for each child and have them mark off the different sounds they hear.
 Click here to download our FREE listening walk printable.

-To add to the fun, give each grandchild 2 bracelets:
+To add to the fun, give each child/grandchild 2 bracelets:

 - candy bracelet–the kind you bite off the colored round candies.